Ernst Thälmann (film): Contemporary response

 Ernst Thälmann - Son of his Class premiered in the Friedrichstadt Palast, on 9 March 1954; over 3,000 people attended, including Wilhelm Pieck and Walter Ulbricht.
-In a speech he carried after the screening, Pieck called the film a "message to all peace-loving Germans, especially our youth".
+In a speech given after the screening, Pieck called the film a "message to all peace-loving Germans, especially our youth".
 The picture was distributed in eighty prints.
 It was the first film ever to be released simultaneously in East and West Germany, after the 1954 Berlin Conference brought about a temporary rapprochement between the two states.

-The first part was excessively promoted by the press; not infrequently, tickets were handed out without charge, and mandatory screenings were held in collective farms and for school children.
+The first part was heavily promoted by the press; not infrequently, tickets were handed out without charge, and mandatory screenings were held in collective farms and for school children.
 Within 13 weeks of its release, Son of his Class was viewed by 3.6 million people.
 Director Kurt Maetzig, Willi Bredel, Michael Tschesno-Hell, cinematographer Karl Plintzner and actor Günther Simon were all awarded East Germany's National Prize, 1st Class, on 7 October 1954.
 The film also won a special Peace Prize in the Karlovy Vary International Film Festival, in the same year.

 Leader of his Class, that had its premiere in Berlin's Volksbühne on 7 October 1955, was strongly endorsed by the government, as well.
 Within 13 weeks, it was viewed by 5.7 million people.
 His appearance in the film won Günther Simon the Best Actor Award in the 1956 Karlovy Vary Festival.